POL - 60.00.3 Policy Statement on Intercollegiate Athletics

 1. Introduction

-The University of North Carolina Board of Governors has delegated responsibility for the establishment and supervision of intercollegiate athletics to the Chancellor of each constituent institution, subject to policies established by the Board of Governors and Board of Trustees.
+The University of North Carolina (UNC) Board of Governors has delegated responsibility for the establishment and supervision of intercollegiate athletics to the Chancellor of each constituent institution.
+The delegation is subject to the requirements and mandates of this policy.

 2. Scope

-Following are policies to guide the Department of Intercollegiate Athletics and the academic components of North Carolina Central University in the governance of intercollegiate athletic programs.
+The following are policies to guide the Department of Athletics of North Carolina Central University (NCCU) in the governance of its intercollegiate athletic programs.

 3. Mission and Athletic Policy

-3.1 Intercollegiate athletics play an important role in fulfilling the University's purposes, both by contributing to the education of individual athletes and by enriching the University environment.
-Through training and competition students gain discipline, stamina and high standards, lessons that sustain personal development.
+3.1 Intercollegiate athletics play an important role in fulfilling the University’s purposes, both by contributing to the education of student-athletes and by enriching the University environment.

-3.2 Success in North Carolina Central University athletics shall be evaluated within the context of the educational mission of the institution and measured by the personal development of student-athletes and the program's contribution to the University.
+3.2 Success in NCCU Athletics shall be evaluated within the context of the educational mission and institution and measured by the personal development of student-athletes and the program’s contribution to the University.

-3.3 The philosophy of the athletics program is to support the development of student- athletes as whole individuals and to develop and reinforce their goals and achievements in every facet of life.
-Physical stamina contributes to mental discipline and achievement.
-Intellectual rigor and precision contribute to athletic skills and judgment.
+3.3 The philosophy of the Department of Athletics is to support the development of student- athletes as whole individuals and to develop; and reinforce their goals and achievements in every facet of life.
 The social aspects of athletic competition, including leadership and cooperative experience, contribute to students' moral development and high standards.

 4. Athletic Policies and Regulations

-4.1 The Chancellor's responsibility for the University's intercollegiate athletic programs, as delegated by the Board of Governors, includes overseeing the personnel and financial affairs associated with intercollegiate athletics and for upholding University policies.
-The Chancellor has the responsibility and authority for defining the responsibilities of the Director of Athletics, to approve the annual operating budget(s) for the Department of Intercollegiate Athletics, and to monitor institutional compliance with University of North Carolina, Mid-Eastern Athletic Conference and NCAA regulations.
+4.1 The Chancellor’s responsibility for the University’s Intercollegiate Athletic programs, as delegated by the UNC Board of Governors, includes overseeing the personnel and financial affairs associated with intercollegiate athletics and for upholding University policies.
+The Chancellor has the responsibility and authority for defining the responsibilities of the Director of Athletics, to approve the annual operating budget(s) for the Department of Intercollegiate Athletics, and to ensure that the institution conforms with National Collegiate Athletic Association (NCAA) standards.

-4.2 The Director of Athletics reports to the Chancellor and manages the department within the guidelines outlined by Trustee policies, University administrative procedures, and all NCAA and MEAC regulation on intercollegiate athletics.
-An Athletics Council, composed of faculty, staff, and students, advises the Chancellor on matters related to intercollegiate athletics, including compliance with national and conference athletic regulations, and provides liaison among the parties it represents.
+4.2 The Director of Athletics reports to the Chancellor and manages the department within the guidelines outlined by, University administrative procedures, NCCU Board of Trustees collaboration, and all NCAA and conference legislation.
+An Athletics Council will be charged by the Faculty Athletics Representative (FAR), and is composed of faculty.
+The group will collaborate with NCCU athletics administrative personnel to monitor all components of the department, including compliance with national and conference athletic regulations, and provide liaison among the parties it represents.

 5. Admission, Eligibility and Academic Progress of Athletes

-5.1 All student-athletes, including those considered for grants-in-aid, shall be submitted to North Carolina Central University using the same standards and requirements established for other students.
-In cases of applicants with marginal academic credentials, the Provost, Associate Provost and Director of Admissions shall make the final admissions decisions after reviewing the applications and all supporting credentials and, when deemed appropriate, after interviews with the applicants.
+5.1 All student-athletes shall be admitted to NCCU using the same standards and requirements established for other students.
+In cases of applicants with marginal academic credentials, the Chancellor and Provost shall make the final admissions decisions after reviewing the applications and all supporting credentials in accordance to the university Chancellor’s Exception process.

-5.4 Prospective student-athletes who are admitted to the University but who are ineligible for intercollegiate competition during their freshman year will participate in University-sponsored programs, which have been designed to help academically marginal students achieve success during their freshman year, whether or not they are athletes.
+5.2 Prospective student-athletes who are admitted to the University but are ineligible for intercollegiate competition during their freshman year, will participate in University sponsored programs.
+These program(s) have been designed to help all academically marginal students achieve success during their freshman year.

-5.5 Continuing enrollment at the University requires students to make measured progress toward their degrees.
-Student-athletes are subject to both University and NCAA regulations regarding academic progress.
-Continuing eligibility for intercollegiate athletic competition shall be determined by the Athletics Council in a manner consistent with University academic standards and NCAA regulations.
+5.3 Continuing enrollment at the University requires students to make measured progress toward their degrees.
+Student athletes are subject to both University and NCAA regulations regarding academic progress.
+Continuing eligibility for intercollegiate athletic competitions shall be determined by the Student-Athlete Support Services division, Athletic Compliance officers, and the Registrar’s Office, in a manner consistent with the University academic standards and NCAA regulations.

 6. Grants-in-Aid

-6.2 The number of grants-in-aid to be awarded in each sport shall conform to the number permitted by NCAA regulations.
-Coaches will recommend grant-in-aid recipients to the Director of Athletics, who has the authority to recommend approval of each award.
-The University financial aid officer shall send?official?notification to the recipient.
-Any alteration or cancelation of an award for continuing student-athletes is recommended by the Director of Athletics to the financial aid officer, who reviews the recommendations and shall take action in accordance with guidelines set forth by the University Committee on Scholarship and Student Aid.
+6.2 The number of grants-in-aids that will be awarded in each sport shall conform to the number permitted by NCAA regulations.
+Coaches will recommend grant-in-aid recipients to the Director of Athletics who has the authority to recommend approval of each award.
+Any alterations or cancelation of an award for continuing student athletes is recommended by the Office of Athletic Compliance to the Financial Aid officer, who reviews the recommendations and shall take action in accordance with guidelines set forth by the university office of Scholarship and Student Aid.

 7. Drug Education

-7.1 The Department of Intercollegiate Athletics shall conduct a comprehensive drug education/chemical dependency prevention program to assist student-athletes understand the problems and effects associated with drugs.
+7.1 The Department of Athletics shall conduct a comprehensive drug education and chemical dependency prevention program to assist student-athletes to understand the problems and effects associated with drugs.

 7.2 The overall objective of the NCCU program shall be first to deter involvement, and second to recommend counseling and treatment for student-athletes involved with drugs.